Polymyalgia Rheumatica and Temporal Arteritis

 - Jaw or facial soreness, especially with chewing.

-Vision changes or distorted vision caused by decreased blood flow.
+- Vision changes or distorted vision that's caused by decreased blood flow.

-Stroke may occur in less than 5% of patients and is caused by decreased blood flow leading to blindness in a matter of weeks.
+- Stroke may occur in less than 5% of patients as a result of decreased blood flow.

 - The large blood vessels may become narrowed (stenosis) or enlarged (aneurysm).
 If narrowing occurs in the blood vessels leading to the arms or legs, patients may notice fatigue or aching in the limbs, due to a reduced blood supply.
 Your doctor may notice weak or absent pulses and possibly noises in the upper chest.